-An Asian take-out staple made easily and deliciously at home.
-Grab a partner, grab some pork, and get to pleating, you’ll never need that Chinese take-out menu again.
+Gyoza, pork dumplings, pot stickers, what ever you call them, they're an Asian take-out staple made easily and deliciously at home, filled with ginger, garlic, and fragrant sesame oil then steamed and fried.
+Grab a partner, grab some pork, and get to pleating, you'll never need that Chinese take-out menu again.

 Last week, before going to the farmers' market, my husband asked if I could make gyoza.
 And for my honey, I can make anything.
 Thankfully the big farmers' markets in Atlanta are international ones and they carry anything from sashimi-grade fresh fish and umeboshi to local farmers' cattle, pork, and poultry butchery, fresh baked goods, and produce from around the world.
 And whole sharks, but I haven't been so adventurous haha.

-When it comes to the recipe, this is pretty traditional: napa cabbage, ground pork, garlic, ginger, etc. You can add whatever you’d like to the gyoza like shrimp, ground chicken, leeks, mushrooms, beef, the options are endless.
-Really, I’ve seen pizza pot stickers.
-It’s endless.
+When it comes to the recipe, this is pretty traditional: napa cabbage, ground pork, garlic, ginger, etc. You can add whatever you'd like to the gyoza like shrimp, ground chicken or turkey, leeks, mushrooms, beef, the options are endless.
+Really, I've seen pizza pot stickers.
+It's endless.

-Alright, first get out your napa cabbage, use about 5-6 leaves.
-You can use the white part, the frilly green part, both, it doesn’t matter.
-I like to use the white part, just as a preference.
+Alright, first get out your napa cabbage, use about 3-5 leaves.
+You can use the white part, the frilly green part, both, it doesn't matter.
 Chop it nice and fine.

-In a bowl, toss in your cabbage and sprinkle about 1/2 tsp kosher salt over it and wait for 20 minutes.
+In a bowl, toss in your cabbage and sprinkle about ½ teaspoon kosher salt over it and wait for 20 minutes.
 This will get the excess water out of the cabbage.
 When time is up, squeeze the cabbage in a cheesecloth or sturdy paper towel to completely rid the cabbage of excess water, otherwise the dumplings will be soggy.

 Mix your filling: the ground pork, cabbage, minced garlic, green onion, ginger, soy sauce, salt, sugar, sesame oil, all of it.